typeworld/typeworld/Lib/typeworld/api/README.md

 __Required:__ True<br />
 __Type:__ List of [Font](#user-content-class-font) objects<br />
-<div id="class-family-attribute-inUseURL"></div>
+<div id="class-family-attribute-galleryURL"></div>

-### inUseURL
+### galleryURL

-URL pointing to a web site that shows real world examples of the fonts in use.
+URL pointing to a web site that shows real world examples of the fonts in use or other types of galleries.

 __Required:__ False<br />
 __Type:__ Str<br />